btcpayserver/btcpayserver-docker/docs/cloudflare-tunnel.md

 * Setup a SSH reverse tunnel to a public VPS

 The challenge with the first solution si that there is no unified way to do it.
 Every local network have their own way to do.
-On top of it, it may not even work: internet server providers are may block incoming traffic, or they might use dynamic IPs, meaning you need to setup a [dyndns service](https://docs.btcpayserver.org/Deployment/DynamicDNS/) to update the DNS record automatically when the IP change.
+On top of it, it may not even work: internet server providers may block incoming traffic, or they might use dynamic IPs, meaning you need to setup a [dyndns service](https://docs.btcpayserver.org/Deployment/DynamicDNS/) to update the DNS record automatically when the IP change.

-The challenges with the second solution are that Tor has very low latency, so your server will feel sluggish and unreliable and you would need a Tor enabled browser to access it. (such as Brave or Tor Browser)
+The challenges with the second solution are that Tor has very high latency, so your server will feel sluggish and unreliable and you would need a Tor enabled browser to access it. (such as Brave or Tor Browser)

 The third solution is technically challenging and isn't free, as you need to pay for a VPS.